 Why it’s challenging to reach young drivers

 - They’re highly influenced by their peer group while still looking to their parents as role models.

 - Their cognitive, physical and social skills are still developing.

 - Cannabis legalization and the widespread influence of social media have also contributed to risky driving behaviour among young drivers.

 To effectively address the issue of road fatalities and injuries among youth, we are partnering with Canadian residents aged 15 to 24 to:

 - understand the facilitators, barriers, attitudes and perceptions that affect safe driving behaviours in young drivers

 - identify new opportunities and channels for increasing youth awareness of road safety issues

 - build a framework and tools that will guide engagement of young drivers and their passengers in Parachute’s road safety initiatives

-Informed by published research and other successful youth outreach efforts, we will engage young Canadians through focus groups, peer-to-peer interviews and surveys to:
+Informed by published research and other successful youth outreach efforts, we engaged young Canadians through focus groups, peer-to-peer interviews and surveys to: